joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-01-06-fast-spelling-bee.md

 ### Find the max

-This code loops over the two level dictionary to find the max.
+After this, we simply have to find the maximum score in the dictionary and its associated $\text{pangram}$ and $\text{central letter}.$ This code loops over the two level dictionary to find the max.

 ```python
 tmp_max = 0